 A threat refers to a new or newly discovered incident that has the potential to harm a system or your company overall.
 There are three main types of threats:

-Worms and viruses are categorized as threats because they could cause harm to your organization through exposure to an automated attack, as opposed to one perpetrated by humans.
+Worms and viruses are categorised as threats because they could cause harm to your organisation through exposure to an automated attack, as opposed to one perpetrated by humans.